Skip to content

 • Images: /mnt/dietpi_userdata/Pictures, /Pictures from NFS/Samba

-The database can be refreshed with this command:
+The database can be refreshed with these commands:

 Available UPnP clients: https://www.wikipedia.org/wiki/List_of_UPnP_AV_media_servers_and_clients#UPnP_AV_clients